Social Studies 10F (SST10F) - Required Course

 Archive is a great credit for students who are reliable and enjoy keeping busy.
-There isn’t a final exam and there isn’t any homework.
-However, students in the course must complete projects that help promote the history of Arthur Meighen and PCI, as well as the history of Portage la Prairie in general.
+There isn’t a final exam however, students in the course must complete tasks and projects that help promote and preserve the history of Arthur Meighen and PCI, as well as the history of Portage la Prairie in general.
 Students develop basic archive skills in the areas of preservation and conservation, but there are many other interesting opportunities.
-Former archive students have completed interviews, produced community presentations and received awards for academic writing.
+Former archive students have completed interviews, community projects, photo books, and received awards for academic writing.

-This course is an examination of traditional Aboriginal culture, customs, beliefs, teachings, worldviews, ceremonies, medicines, music and food.
-Although there is much commonality amongst Aboriginal nations across North America there is also much diversity.
-The focus of this course will be on Aboriginal nations in Canada with major emphasis on Manitoba’s First Nations, Metis and Inuit cultures.
-However content remains broad and encompasses the teachings of many Aboriginal nations.
+This course is an examination of traditional Indigenous culture, customs, beliefs, teachings, worldviews, ceremonies, medicines, music and food.
+Although there is many commonalities amongst Aboriginal nations across North America there is also much diversity.
+The focus of this course will be on Aboriginal nations in Canada with major emphasis on Manitoba’s First Nations, Métis and Inuit cultures.
+However, content remains broad and encompasses the teachings of many Aboriginal nations.

 This course is designed as a multi-disciplinary course that allows students to explore and develop skills and concepts in the Arts, ELA, Geography, History, Social Studies, and Law.
 Students will develop a knowledge of the history of First Nations, Métis and Inuit peoples in order to better understand the present and to recognize the ongoing role of First Nations, Métis and Inuit peoples in shaping Canadian history and identity.

 Cinema as a Witness to Modern History (CWH40S)